mromein/mromein.github.io/_projects/02_in_triplicate.md

   <iframe src="https://player.vimeo.com/video/249836876" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 description: >
   In Triplicate is a custom audio/visual instrument originally developed for the New Interfaces in Musical Expression showcase.
 Using a live camera and a live microphone, quick samples of sound and video can be chopped up and distorted using granular synthesis and slit-scan techniques.
+Photos by AV Kim, Leon Eckert, and Skye Morse-Hodgson.

 performances:
   - event: "SXSW Interactive Conference"